-A proxy will not be valid for the Meeting or any adjournment or postponement thereof unless it is completed and delivered to TSX Trust no later than 12:00 p.m.
-(EST) on February 20, 2020 (or, if the Meeting is adjourned or postponed, 48 hours (Saturdays, Sundays and holidays excepted) prior to the time of holding the Meeting) in accordance with the delivery instructions below or delivered to the chairman (the "Chairman") of the board of directors of the Corporation on the day of the Meeting, prior to the commencement of the Meeting or any adjournment or postponement thereof.
+A proxy will not be valid for the Meeting or any adjournment or postponement thereof unless it is completed and delivered to TSX Trust no later than 11:00 a.m.
+(ET) on May 17, 2023 (or, if the Meeting is adjourned or postponed, 48 hours (Saturdays, Sundays and holidays excepted) prior to the time of holding the Meeting) in accordance with the delivery instructions below or delivered to the chairman (the "Chairman") of the board of directors of the Corporation (the "Board") on the day of the Meeting, prior to the commencement of the Meeting or any adjournment or postponement thereof.
 The time limit for deposit of proxies may be waived or extended by the Chairman of the Meeting at his discretion, without notice.

-A registered Shareholder may submit his/her/its proxy by mail, by telephone or over the internet in accordance with the instructions below.
+A registered Shareholder may submit his/her/its proxy by mail, by facsimile or over the internet in accordance with the instructions below.
 A non-registered Shareholder should follow the instructions included on the voting instruction form provided by his or her Intermediary (as defined below).